Optimizing Instructions and Demonstrations for Multi-Stage Language Model Programs: Experimental Setup

 We hypothesize that optimizing \textit{free-form instructions} can have the most impact on tasks with \textit{subtle} rules that \textit{cannot be properly inferred through a few examples}.
 We devise \textbf{HotPotQA Conditional} to test this: we change the answer format accepted from the program depending on whether the answer is a person, a date, a place, etc.

 We also include two classical classification tasks: \textbf{Iris} (\citealt{Fisher1936THEUO}; flower classification given six real-numbered features) and \textbf{Heart Disease} (\citealt{Detrano1989InternationalAO}; binary classification given 13 categorical and continuous features).
-Iris can be nearly solved with a simple set of rules (not provided to the LM), so we seek to test if LM program optimizers can automatically teach LMs a Chain-of-Thought behavior to also perform well on such tasks.
+We test Iris in two settings, one with a misspelling in the prompt that may confuse the LM and one corrected.\footnote{The misspelling was initially accidental (asking to classify a flower as ``versicolour'' rather than ``versicolor'').
+However, it serves as a realistic test for optimization from a misspecified prompt, so we report on both settings.
+Future work should permit LM programming abstractions to detect such errors.} Iris can be nearly solved with a simple set of rules (not provided to the LM), so we seek to test if LM program optimizers can automatically teach LMs a Chain-of-Thought behavior to also perform well on such tasks.
 In contrast, it may be harder to find a small number of crucial patterns in Heart Disease, and we thus test a program that generates three clinical opinions using Chain-of-Thought LM calls and then generates a final judgment accordingly.

 To assess whether optimizers can express data-specific nuances that are not evident from the program itself, we use \textbf{ScoNe}~\citep{she-etal-2023-scone}, an entailment task in which LMs must reason about logical puzzles with nested negation.